clevinson/ssb-process-research/interviews/README.md

 ======================

-This folder ([github](https://github.com/clevinson/ssb-process-research/blob/master/interviews)) is where i'll be collecting notes from my research interviews.
+This folder ([github](https://github.com/clevinson/ssb-process-research/blob/master/interviews) | [git-ssb](http://localhost:7718/%25Da%2Bmoxvfbbz7u4cSfEjNsR8MakEpCHdJGydPyTfdutA%3D.sha256/tree/master/interviews)) is where i'll be collecting notes from my research interviews.

 Below, I outline a loose guide for how I plan to structure interviews with community members to better understand people's thoguhts & wildest dreams w/r/t documentation & visibility of SSB projects.

 ## Interview Structure

-Interviews

-**Please let me know if you'd like to have a chat / participate!**

 I'm looking to speak to a diverse range of:
 - new community members